TopoX84/SecureIPT/README.md

 We throw away the ICMP packets.
 (DROP)

-#Rule 7: The More Advanced SYN Filter
+#The More Advanced SYN Filter

 Okay, So you managed to get around the malformed packet filter, Good for you.
 Now RIP.